💰 Finance & Money

 How much should I save each month in UAE?+

-What is a good emergency fund size in the Gulf?+
+What is a good savings rate for expats in the Gulf?+